fleetdm/fleet/handbook/security.md

-If you do not already have a pair of hardware security keys, order [YubiKey 5C NFC security keys](https://www.yubico.com/ca/product/yubikey-5c-nfc-pack-of-2/) with your company card, or ask for help in [#help-login](https://fleetdm.com/handbook/security#slack-channels) to get you one if you do not have a company card.
+If you do not already have a pair of hardware security keys, order [YubiKey 5C NFC security keys](https://www.yubico.com/ca/product/yubikey-5c-nfc-pack-of-2/) with your company card, or ask for help in [#help-login](https://fleetdm.com/handbook/security#slack-channels) to get one if you do not have a company card.

 ### Are they YubiKeys or security keys?

-We use YubiKeys, a brand of hardware security keys that support the FIDO U2F protocol.
+We use YubiKeys, a hardware security key brand that supports the FIDO U2F protocol.
 You can use both terms interchangeably at Fleet.
 We use YubiKeys because they support more authentication protocols than regular security keys.